-MLML will begin accepting applications for Fall 2015 on October 1, 2014.
+MLML is now accepting applications for Fall 2015.
 Applications for Fall 2015 are due by February 1, 2015.
 Please see below for additional information.

 Prospective students: If you have questions about the application process, please contact Brynn Kaufman at bhooton [at] mlml [dot] calstate [dot] edu or (831) 771-4401.